Soundboard for Discord

 Settings reset after Discord update

 Discord updates sometimes reset voice settings.
-Re-select BlackHole and re-disable Krisp.
+Re-select LitLink Audio Bridge and re-disable Krisp.

-If BlackHole does not appear in Discord's input device dropdown, close Discord completely and reopen it.
+If LitLink Audio Bridge does not appear in Discord's input device dropdown, first confirm that LitLink is installed and that System Audio Passthrough is toggled on in the LitLink app.
+Then close Discord completely and reopen it.
 Discord loads its audio device list on launch and does not always detect new devices while running.
-If BlackHole still does not appear, verify it is installed by checking Audio MIDI Setup.

-If your friends hear everything on your Mac (game audio, YouTube, notifications) and not just soundboard sounds, that is expected behavior with a multi-output device.
-The multi-output device sends all system audio to BlackHole.
+If your friends hear everything on your Mac (game audio, YouTube, notifications) and not just soundboard sounds, that is expected behavior with System Audio Passthrough.
+The multi-output device sends all system audio to LitLink Audio Bridge.
 To isolate only LitPads audio, you would need a more advanced routing setup using dedicated audio routing software.
-For most Discord users, the simpler multi-output approach works perfectly.
+For most Discord users, the simpler passthrough approach works perfectly.

 Marcel Iseli DJing